Capacity of Noisy Permutation Channels: Divergence Under Fixed Types

 \section{Divergence Under Fixed Types}

 For computing our converse bounds, we need to determine the expression \eqref{eq::poisson_covering} for our DMC matrices.
-This is where we need \Cref{thm::bounds_uniform_type} which gives the divergence between transition on a fixed type compared to an iid distribution.
+This is where we need \Cref{thm::bounds_uniform_type} which gives the divergence between noisy observations of a fixed type compared to an iid distribution.

-We will prove \Cref{thm::bounds_uniform_type} by showing some relevant intermediate results.
-The techniques in these intermediate results are also useful for when $P_{Z|X}$ is not strictly positive and therefore relevant for getting results in \Cref{thm::other_channels}.
-Before doing so, we will briefly discuss the tightness of \Cref{thm::bounds_uniform_type}.
+We prove \Cref{thm::bounds_uniform_type} by first showing some relevant intermediate results.
+The techniques in these intermediate results are also useful for when $P_{Z|X}$ is not strictly positive and therefore relevant for showing some of the results in \Cref{thm::other_channels}.
+Before doing so, we briefly discuss the constant of \Cref{thm::bounds_uniform_type} and how it is tight.